 2. Now comes the fun part: the filling!
 Avoid processed products like cold meats, commercial sauces and hazelnut cream.
 Instead, use fresh and natural ingredients like

 - Fresh goat or sheep cheese with a spoonful of raw honey

 - Even an omelette!

-With a little bit of imagination, you’ll be able to come up with lots of personalised lunch box designs for your kids.
-With a little time and effort, you can prepare some cool lunch boxes.
+With a little bit of imagination, you’ll be able to come up with lots of personalised lunch box ideas for your kids.
+With a little time and effort, you can prepare some cool and equally healthy lunch boxes.

 Whatever recipe you choose, just remember these tips: